-This first ‘Don’t of Dating’ relates to how your partner feels when they’re around you.
-Many people have a bad habit of making their partner feel as though if they were to leave, they could easily, As everyone wants to feel like they are essential, this is in direct contrast with that emotion and puts a strain on your bond.
-Being aware of this means you now know to make sure to communicate how much you love your partner in both actions and words.
-This supports your relationship by making them feel irreplaceable, and when they feel like that, they want to keep you feeling that way, so they generally try harder.
+This first one of ‘Don’t of Dating’ relates to how your partner feels when they’re around you.
+Many people have a bad habit of making their partner feel as though if they were to leave, they could easily be replaced.
+As everyone wants to feel like they are essential, this is in direct contrast with that emotion and puts a strain on your bond.
+Being aware of this means you have to make sure to communicate how much you love your partner in both actions and words.
+This supports your relationship by making them feel irreplaceable.
+When they feel like that, they want to keep you feeling that way, so they generally try harder.

 2. Don’t Flirt Around

-The second ‘Don’t of Dating’ is how we relate to others while dating someone.
+The second one of ‘Don’ts of Dating’ is how we relate to others while dating someone.
 Unconsciously, some people have a habit of flirting with others in entirely random situations.
 You need to be aware of it if you do this.
 The person you’re dating will not appreciate watching you give flirty attention to someone else.
-Everyone tends to get a bit jealous, and if they are also in love with you, it will “especially” feel like a betrayal.
-It’s essential to make your partner feel as though you are one hundred percent in the relationship, so stop the unnecessary flirtations.
+Everyone tends to get a bit jealous.
+If they are also in love with you, it will “especially” feel like a betrayal.
+It’s essential to make your partner feel as though you are one hundred percent in the relationship.
+So stop the unnecessary flirtations.

 4. Don’t Treat Them Like Your Ex